Sandra-Cai/Sandra-Cai/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on [Plurall AI](plurall.ai), [Forecast Media](https://www.instagram.com/forcast.media?igsh=MWI5aGs2OGg4bnVrOA==), [Young Brilliant Brains](https://www.linkedin.com/company/young-brilliant-brains-club/?viewAsMember=true), a podcast, a documentary (50+ people around the world will be involved), a music EP, and so on :)
+- 🌱 I’m currently learning anything in CS, Math, Philosophy, and myself
+- 👯 I’m looking to collaborate on my current deepfake detection startup [plural ai](plurall.ai) (is hiring founding team members), next billion $ business
+- 🤔 I’m looking for help from VCs who are cool and like-minded to build great things together
+- 💬 Ask me about anything AI, deepfake, Web 3.0, blockchain, crypto, trading, working out, self-care, content creation, education, startup experience, etc.
+- 📫 How to reach me: sandraxcyj@gmail.com
+- 😄 Pronouns: she/her/hers
+- ⚡ Fun fact: I have built a 5,000+ community base since the age of 13/14 and that powered my first startup I did when I was in high school at the age of 17/18 and it was profitable from day and I had my first little successful exit, not the community has grown to around 10,000+ people and I know them fairly well

 <!--
 **Sandra-Cai/Sandra-Cai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.